 Baroness Prashar is a cross-bench member of the House of Lords.
 She is currently a member of the Advisory Committee on Freedom of Information and the European Union Select Committee on Services.
 She previously served on the European Union Select Committee and chaired its Sub-Committee on Home Affairs.
 She was a member of the Joint Committee on Human Rights, the Select Committee on Economic Regulation, and the Joint Committee on Legislative Scrutiny of the draft Parliamentary Buildings Restoration and Renewal Bill.

-Outside of Parliament, Baroness Prashar has been a policy and diversity Advisor to Nationwide Building Society since July 2020, having previously served as a Non-Executive Director.
+Outside of Parliament, Baroness Prashar has been a policy and diversity advisor to Nationwide Building Society since July 2020, having previously served as a Non-Executive Director.
 In 2021, she was appointed to Sky Group's new Diversity Advisory Council, which is helping Sky to achieve its ambitions for diversity and inclusion.
+In August 2022 she became a Non-Executive Director of Hans Airways.

 Since mid-2020, she has been a trustee of Beacon Collaborative, a charity that promotes philanthropy, and she has chaired the UK Council of Confederation of Indian Chambers of Commerce and Industry (FICCI) since November 2019.